Man accused of stabbing Los Angeles sheriff's detective

 He was arrested on suspicion of attempted murder, Harris said.
 A telephone number for Chinchilla could not immediately be located in public records.

-The detective, who was not identified, was taken to a hospital and is expected to survive, authorities said.
+The detective, who was not identified, was taken to a hospital in good condition and is expected to survive, authorities said.